Critical Explorations with Tom Csaszar: The Directness of Visual Art

 Time: 10 a.m. - 4 p.m.

-Fee: $95 per session
+Fee: $95

-Register by: September 26 (space is limited
+Register by: February 13 (space is limited)

 An artist, writer, and lecturer based in Philadelphia, Tom Csaszar has been on the graduate faculties of the University of the Arts and the Pennsylvania Academy of the Fine Arts for over twenty years.
 He has written numerous pieces over the last twenty-six years for The Journal of Art, Artnews, Art in America, American Crafts, The New Art Examiner, Sculpture, Title Magazine.com, Artcritical.com and various gallery catalogues.
 His paintings have been shown regionally and locally for over thirty-five years.
 A Contributing Editor of The New Art Examiner from 1993 - 2001, he is a member of the International Association of Art Critics, and the College Art Association.
 He has developed and taught seminars in graduate programs at the University of the Arts and the Pennsylvania Academy of the Fine Arts since 2000.